scikit-hep/awkward/docs/user-guide/how-to-math-argminmax.md

 ## What happend?

-Following the logic for [reducers](https://awkward-array.org/doc/main/user-guide/how-to-math-reducing.html), the {func}`ak.argmin` function returns an array with one fewer dimension than the input: the `data` is an array of lists of records, but `best_index` is an array of integers.
+Following the logic for {doc}`reducers <how-to-math-reducing>`, the {func}`ak.argmin` function returns an array with one fewer dimension than the input: the `data` is an array of lists of records, but `best_index` is an array of integers.
 We want an array of lists of integers.

 The `keepdims=True` parameter can ensure that the output has the same number of dimensions as the input: